 First up is the QSEHRA, also known as the small business HRA, which allows organizations with fewer than 50 full-time equivalent employees to reimburse them, tax-free, for qualifying medical expenses, including personal insurance premiums.

-Because the QSEHRA was created as an "excepted benefit" to the Affordable Care Act – and not as a group health plan – the QSEHRA is not subject to COBRA requirements.
+Because the QSEHRA was created as an “excepted benefit” to the Affordable Care Act—not as a group health plan—it’s not subject to COBRA requirements.